Our story started with one question. Why have there only been 10 Black U.S. Senators in American history?

 We must change our country from the bottom up.

 How can communities of color accelerate advancement if there aren’t well-funded and systematic means to access power at its highest levels?
-Women in America may be applauded for having nearly 60 national organizations committed to the advancement of their gender in politics.
+Women in America may be applauded for having almost 60 national organizations committed to the advancement of their gender in politics.
 Racial minorities only have a few like-programs.
-The lack of wide-spread conscious attention to pipeline development caused the United States to have only seen 10 African American Senators rise through the ranks.
-Ten.
+Given the lack of widespread conscious attention to pipeline development, the United States has only seen 10 African American Senators rise through the ranks.
+That does not even include the limited numbers from other minority groups.

 PAC & Candidate Values